Yinan-LI/GEP-visualization/README.md

 # GEP-visualization
-For best performance of visualization, please adjust monitor display to 1920 x 1080 resolution and horizontal orientation with 100% scale, and open the html files in a maximized browser window.

 To use the visualization,
 1. Open a html file in a browser: transmission.html for electricity and green methanol transmission plot